Adarsh-K/Collaborative-Filtering--Connecting-Elderly/README.md

-# Match with Movies APP
+# Match with Movies AI APP

 ### Used Recommender System based on an AI algorithm "Collaborative Filtering" to recommend movies to User.
 Use those predictions to match people with similar movie taste all with a novel GUI.
 The code is in Matlab and Python.